tpm2-software/tpm2-tools/man/tpm2_import.1.md

 # DESCRIPTION

 **tpm2_import**(1) - Imports an external generated key as TPM managed key object.
 It requires that the parent key object be a RSA key.
+Can also import a TPM managed key object created by the tpm2_duplicate tool.

 # OPTIONS